- Search The Registry

 Racism did not deter Gomer from doing his duty as both a pilot and an African American.
 His observation of the American military during his tour is summed up in the following statement.
 "We shared the sky with white pilots, but that's all we shared.
 We never had contact with each other.
 German prisoners lived better than black servicemen, and the Germans treated us better than the Americans did.
 Our service to this country is something that never got into history books.
 It was just ignored.
 We were fighting two battles.
 I flew for my parents, for my race, for our battle for first-class citizenship, and for my country.
 We were fighting for the millions of black Americans back home.
 We were there to break down barriers, open a few doors, and do a job."

 After WWII, Black aviators remained in the segregated unit, and Gomer became a flight test maintenance officer with the 332nd at Lockbourne Air Force Base in Ohio.
 He remained with the Army Air Forces after the war and was still in service on July 26, 1948, when President Truman signed Executive Order 9981 integrating the United States Armed Forces.
 In 1948 in Columbus, Ohio, Gomer met the woman to become his wife in a hospital for a fever of unknown origin.
 She was a member of an organization known as the Gray Ladies, working as a volunteer in rehabilitation and teaching arts and crafts.

-After 22 years in the Air Force for 22 year and choosing to settle in Duluth, he accepted a position with the United States Forestry Service as the local personnel officer.
+After 22 years in the Air Force and choosing to settle in Duluth, he accepted a position with the United States Forestry Service as the local personnel officer.
 Upon retirement in 1985, the Secretary of Agriculture, in a ceremony in Washington, D.C., presented him with a Superior Services Award for his work with minorities and women.
 In 2004, Gomer was presented with a Doctorate of Humanities from the Board of Trustees of Ellsworth College.
 In 2007, Gomer and the 332nd Fighter Group and 477th Bomber Group were presented with the highest award given by the House of Congress, The Congressional Gold Medal.